 It’s important for every student to reach their full potential.
 However, students need the support necessary to make academic achievement a possibility.
-To ensure every learner has the educational opportunities they need to succeed, schools and institutions are looking for ways to close equity gaps in education –offering inclusive and equitable learning experiences for every student.
+To ensure every learner has the educational opportunities they need to succeed, schools and institutions are looking for ways to close access gaps in education –creating learning environments where all students can thrive.

 Now, more than ever, academic environments are adopting pedagogy and strategies that center the student and differentiate their learning experiences.
 With modern learning methodologies such as competency-based education, human-centered design, and skills-based learning, academic environments are noticing positive effects.

 Today’s students have more focused, flexible, accessible, and tailored learning options.
-Still, there is a need for improvement as we welcome evolving equitable learning practices.
-Thanks to modern learning management systems and digital tools, equity in education is easier than before.
-In this article, we’ll take a look at the importance of equity in education and how technology can facilitate that.
+Still, there is a need for improvement as we welcome evolving just and accessible learning practices.
+Thanks to modern learning management systems and digital tools, access to education is easier than before.
+In this article, we’ll take a look at the importance of access to education and how technology can facilitate that.

-However, equity in education is met with some challenges.
+However, access to education is met with some challenges.
 Overcoming roadblocks, such as systematic barriers, is an ambitious effort but possible with collaboration and intention.
-This has motivated schools and institutions to take a deeper look at socioeconomic factors affecting their students.
+This has motivated schools and institutions to take a deeper look at factors affecting their students.
 Factors such as gender, race, ethnicity, and geographical location impact the student's personal and academic lives.
-Learn more about the socioeconomic factors impacting today’s learners.
+Learn more about the factors impacting today’s learners.

-Equity in education further shapes our communities and society as a whole.
-We diversify our schools and workforce by providing learning opportunities to students of all backgrounds and talents.
-This contributes to a diverse set of skills and abilities that benefit the whole academic ecosystem.
+Access to education further shapes our communities and society as a whole.
+We strengthen your schools and workforce by providing learning opportunities to students of all backgrounds and talents.
+This contributes to a wide set of skills and abilities that benefit the whole academic ecosystem.
 But this starts in the classroom.
-Let’s take a look at how equity in education benefits students and educators.
+Let’s take a look at how access to education benefits students and educators.

-To address inequalities in education, we must first understand underserved students, their challenges, and what they need to succeed.
+and what they need to succeed.
 Holistic approaches can help schools and institutions empathize with these populations and better assist them.
-Let’s take a look at prominent factors facing underserved students.
+Let’s take a look at prominent factors facing students.

 Socioeconomic: To better support these students, K-12 schools offer programs for reduced or free lunch to ensure no student goes hungry.
 Higher-ed institutions assist with financial aid, affordable meal plans, reduced housing costs, and cost-effective healthcare plans.